Articles & Press

 Nikon: D800 Global Campaign

 My relationship with the Nikon corporation has been an incredible honor throughout my career.
 I've had the privilege of being included in multiple global advertising campaigns.
 Perhaps the most notable was the Nikon D800 campaign in 2011.
 The D800 was a revolutionary DSLR that rivaled medium format quality in a DSLR body.
-My assignment was to demonstrate the technical capabilities of the camera by creating images in real world situations.
+My assignment was to demonstrate the technical capabilities of the camera by creating images in real-world situations.
 It was perhaps the single most challenging assignment of my career, and I'm proud to say that it was a success.
-From the art directors and engineers from Tokyo, to the marketing and public relations personnel here in the states, we collaborated with local Philadelphia resources to create a brochure that was distributed around the world.
-You can read the article and view the image in great detail here
+From the art directors and engineers from Tokyo to the marketing and public relations personnel here in the states, we collaborated with local Philadelphia resources to create a brochure that was distributed around the world.

 Rangefinder Magazine Feature on my Bootcamp